uccser/cs-unplugged/docs/source/installation.rst

 .. note::

-    If you installed ``virtualenvwrapper``, then type to create a virtual environment called ``csunplugged``:
+    If you installed ``virtualenvwrapper``, then type the following command to to create a virtual environment called ``csunplugged``, with Python within the virtual environment already set to Python 3.
+    You will need to replace the ``x`` with the version number of Python you have (for example: ``python3.5``):

     .. code-block:: none

-        mkvirtualenv --python=/usr/bin/python3.5 csunplugged
+        mkvirtualenv --python=/usr/bin/python3.x csunplugged

 You should now have the name of your virtual environment before the terminal prompt.